God's Step Children: Plot

 About ten to twelve years later Jimmie, a young man now, has earned $6,700 as a Pullman porter when he is approached by Ontrue Cowper, a gambler, who tries to interest him in investing in the numbers racket.
 Jimmie rejects this offer, investing in a farm instead.
 After proposing to his sweetheart Eva, Jimmie invites his mother to live on his new farm.
 Naomi returns to town, reformed by her life at the convent, and apologizes to her mother for having been a bad child.
 When Jimmie and Naomi are reunited, the scene implies Naomi's romantic attachment towards him.
 Mrs. Saunders arranges to have Jimmie take Naomi to see the city.
 Although things go well, Eva's Aunt Carrie doesn't trust Naomi's unnatural interest in Jimmie and believes that she should be watched.

 Aunt Carrie’s suspicions prove to be well-founded as Naomi soon confesses her love for her adoptive brother.
 When Jimmie, Eva, and Naomi return to the country, Jimmie introduces Naomi to his friend, Clyde Wade, who immediately falls in love with her.
 Clyde is a dark-skinned African American with a country accent.
 Naomi finds him repulsive and confesses to Jimmie that she has always wanted him to marry her.
 Realizing that Eva would be crushed by the loss of Jimmie, Naomi consents to marry Clyde.

-One year later, Naomi tells her mother that she is leaving Clyde and her newborn son and is also “leaving the Negro race" and disappears.
-A few years after that, Naomi comes back to the farm one night and silently creeps up to the window, through which she sees a happy family scene that will never include her.
-After getting one last look at her family, Naomi drowns herself in the river.
+One year later, Naomi visits her mother with her and Clyde's baby boy in her arms, declaring that she is leaving Clyde as she never loved him and “leaving the Negro race" to live a new life as a white woman.
+In a full circle moment paralleling the start of the movie with her own biological mother, Naomi leaves her son with Mrs. Saunders and disappears.
+A few years after that, Naomi returns to the farm one night and silently creeps up to the window, through which she sees a happy family scene that will never include her.

+Afterwards, Naomi rushes off to a bridge and jumps from it into a river below to drown herself with a Biblical quote from Galatians displayed: "As ye sow, so shall ye reap", as her hat floats down the stream.